particle-iot/thatconf-workshop-2019/content/docs/ch3.md

 }
 ```

 The code above is a JavaScript function that uses the Google Sheets API to get the last row inserted into the main sheet, extract the sensor vals, and the timestamp.
-The sensor vals are parsed into a JSON object, and then we add a new row to the "Processed" sheet with those values and the timestamp.
+The sensor vals are parsed into a JSON object, and then you add a new row to the "Processed" sheet with those values and the timestamp.

 5. Save the file.